completed in October 2025

 STILLS

-This film started honestly with me being forced to write a script for my graduation project, easily the worst way to begin something creative.
-My mentor told me to write about something familiar, something personal.
-That’s what they all tell you: “Write what you know.”
-Later that day, I was sitting in the living room, talking with my mom, and I glanced at her—suddenly, that was it.
+This film started with me being forced to write a script for my graduation project, easily the worst way to begin something creative.
+My mentor told me what they all tell you: “Write what you know.”
+Later that day, I was sitting in the living room talking with my mom.
+I glanced at her—suddenly, that was it.

-My mom isn’t simply a parent: she’s my best friend, my soulmate, and someone without an ounce of toxicity in her.
+My mom isn’t simply a parent: she’s my best friend, my soulmate, and the woman I admire most in life.
+Not a single bad bone in her body.
 Our bond has always been my guidance in life.
 Obviously, she annoys me, and I annoy her back.
-She snaps me into place, reminds me she’s my mother, but that’s part of the deal.
+She snaps me into place, reminds me she’s my mother, but that’s part of it.
 It’s what defines unconditional love.
 We’re inseparable, tied at the hip.
-The one person who truly sees me.

-That became the seed for Tire-toi une bûche.
-The film sits with that question.
+The film sits in that question.
 It lives in it.
-Laurie—our main character—is left wondering the same things: Was her mother happy?
+Laurie, our main character, is left asking: was her mother truly happy?
+Did she feel seen?
 Did she know she was enough?
-Did she feel seen?

 Josée Massie, Béatrice’s mom, on set of TTUB.

-Then there’s the language.
-The place.
-This story is Québécois, anchored in our culture, our language, and our unique roots.
-That matters.
+Finally, this is a Québécois story, where language is culture and identity.
+The film carries traces of our roots throughout, obvious things like poutine, the places, the scenery, even little line references.
 It’s about preserving that essence.
 I’ve come to see the poetry in Québécois: how we speak in shortcuts, with sayings that carry whole histories.
-Sometimes three words say everything, and other times, it’s what we don’t say that speaks the loudest.
+Sometimes three words say everything, other times, it’s what we don’t say that speaks the loudest.
+I’m convinced Québécois can hold some of the strongest writing, layered with subtext that deserves to be seen.
 Filmmakers like Vallée, Dolan, and Villeneuve have shared Quebec with the world.
 This is my way of building on that.